Public History Alumni

 Even though my primary interest is in early American material culture, I knew a public history program was the path for me.
 Rather than examining objects in a vacuum or within their historical context only, I wanted to be able to consider the needs of the public and what broader narrative concerning the tangible past I could communicate with them and how.
 My primary interest is the placement of material culture within the context of a living history museum or an historic home.

 I was able to apply what I learned in the public history classroom at the living history level.
-For my graduate studies internship, I researched 17th century Maryland material culture to evaluate the interpretive collections at the Godiah Spray plantation.
+With the support of the UMass Public History Program's Hyde Fellowship, I completed my summer internship researching 17th century Maryland material culture to evaluate the interpretive collections at the Godiah Spray plantation.
 I provided documentation for the reproductions used at the recreated 17th century plantation and began creating a master list of items found in early Maryland probate inventories.
 After obtaining my masters, I served as a summer curatorial intern in textiles and historic interiors at Colonial Williamsburg.
 There, I studied textiles and wrote the furnishing plan and research report portraying the Peyton Randolph house as Comte de Rochambeau’s headquarters prior to the Siege of Yorktown.

 These two internships, the four internships I completed as an undergrad, and my education aided me in receiving, and accepting, a job offer near the end of my internship at Colonial Williamsburg.
 I am currently the site manager at Mount Clare Museum House, the 1760s home of Charles Carroll, Barrister.
 B&O Railroad Museum operates it and the National Society of the Colonial Dames of America owns the collections.
 As the only employee at Mount Clare.
 I am the curator, volunteer and docent coordinator, researcher, educator, and administrator.
 Since I am the first person to focus solely on Mount Clare in five years, I have a fantastic opportunity to reimagine the museum.